Reducing Leximin Fairness to Utilitarian Optimization: Conclusion and Future Work

 In this work, we establish a strong connection between leximin fairness and utilitarian optimization, demonstrated by a reduction.
 It is robust to errors in the sense that, given a black-box that approximates the utilitarian value, a leximin-approximation with respect to the same approximation factor can be obtained in polynomial time.

 \paragraph{Negative Utilities.} Our current technique requires to assume that the utilities are non-negative since we use the degenerate-state.
-It remains unclear whether a similar reduction can be obtained for non-positive utilities.
+For non-positive utilities, we believe that a similar reduction might still be possible by redefining the degenerate state to represent a lower bound on the worst outcome with respect to negative utilities.
+For example, in chores allocation, an appropriate choice for the degenerate state can be an artificial allocation in which every agent is assigned all tasks.
 We note that combining positive and negative utilities poses even more challenges -- as even the meaning of multiplicative approximation in this case is unclear.

 \paragraph{Nash Welfare.} The Nash welfare (product of utilities) is another prominent objective in social choice, offering a compelling compromise between the efficiency of utilitarianism and the fairness of egalitarianism.
 From a computational perspective, maximizing Nash welfare is typically as challenging as maximizing egalitarian welfare.
 An interesting question is whether a similar reduction can be constructed from Nash welfare (in expectation) to utilitarian optimization.